nightowlware/nightowllabs/README.md

 # nightowllabs
-NightOwlLabs Mono-repo: the one repo to rule them all!
+The one repo to rule them all!
+Built using nx workspaces containing Nest.js/angular apps.